voxbrix/voxbrix/voxbrix_protocol/README.md

 The secret for ChaCha20-Poly1305 is derived from the result secret of the ECDH key exchange.
 In the code quote above, the encrypted data is below `// encrypted fields:`.
 Encoded sender id and type of the message are used as Associated Data.
 Nonce and tag are plain, unencrypted byte arrays.

+## Security notes

-As-is the protocol is obviously vulnerable to MITM, however with authentication (e.g. in form of ecdsa signatures for the public ephemeral keys) should provide enough security.
-In case you see any holes in it, please [open an issue](https://codeberg.org/voxbrix/voxbrix/issues).
+* As-is the protocol is obviously vulnerable to MITM, however with authentication (e.g. in form of ecdsa signatures for the public ephemeral keys) should provide enough security.
+* Unreliable messages must **NOT** be used for anything non-idempotent, they are not protected against duplication.
+* In case you see any holes in it, please [open an issue](https://codeberg.org/voxbrix/voxbrix/issues).